Here is my review of the Samson Q2U microphone. They call this, more specifically, the "Q2U Recording and Podcasting Pack."

 Standard microphones are typically much higher quality than any direct-to-computer mics.
+One decent candidate for a standard mic is a large diaphragm condenser mic such as an Audio-Technica AT2035 (there are tons available at all price levels).
 But you need extra gear to get them to connect to your computer.
 At a minimum, you need:

-Fortunately, these days most “interface” units (such as the Focusrite Scarlett and at least a dozen similar products) contain both the preamp and converters in a single unit.
-They are amazingly affordable in 2017.
-For instance, the Focusrite Scarlett Solo is only $99.
+Fortunately, these days most "interface" units (such as the Focusrite Scarlett and at least a dozen similar products) contain both the preamp and converters in a single unit.
+They are amazingly affordable in 2020.
+For instance, the Focusrite Scarlett Solo is only about $100.

 The XLR mic/interface box combo is basically the same setup used in high-end commercial recording studios.
 So if you can afford to jump on that train when starting out, I recommend that.
 The minimum investment there would be in the $175-$200 range.